 The above rights are not exclusive; SUPERVALU shall be entitled to alternatively or cumulatively to damages for breach of this purchase order, an order requiring performance, or to any other remedy available at law or equity.

 1. SUPERVALU may set off against amounts payable under these Terms, or pursuant to any sale by Vendor to SUPERVALU, all present and future indebtedness of the Vendor to SUPERVALU, or any of its parents, subsidiaries or affiliates, arising from this transaction or any other transaction, whether or not related.

-2. Laws of the State of Minnesota hereunder shall govern these Terms and Conditions and any disputes.
+2. Laws of the State of Minnesota hereunder shall govern these Terms and any disputes.

 3. SUPERVALU is an equal employment opportunity employer and is a federal contractor.
 Consequently, the parties agree that, to the extent applicable, they will comply with Executive Order 11246, the Vietnam Era Veterans Readjustment Assistance Act of 1974 and Section 503 of the Vocational Rehabilitation Act of 1973 and also agree that these laws are incorporated herein by this reference.
-The contractor also agrees to comply with the provisions of Executive Order 13201 Compliance (29 CFR Part 470), relating to the notice of employee rights concerning payment of union dues.
+The contractor also agrees to comply with the provisions of Executive Order 13496 (29 CFR Part 471), relating to the notice of employee rights under federal labor laws.

-5. This Terms and Conditions supersede all other agreements or understandings (oral or written) and is intended by the parties to be a final expression of their agreement and the terms thereof.
+5. These Terms supersede all other agreements or understandings (oral or written) and is intended by the parties to be a final expression of their agreement and the terms thereof.
 No prior course of dealing between the parties and no usage of trade shall be relevant to or supplement any term hereof.